EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: EchoAlign

 \subsection{EchoAlign: Optimized Combination}

 The integration of EchoMod and EchoSelect enables the creation of a refined training dataset that is aligned with noisy labels and filtered for quality.
 This optimized dataset is better suited for robust learning in the presence of large label noise.
-Since the refined training dataset can be further used to train a supervised or self-supervised model for LNL, EchoAlign can be combined with advanced LNL methods to address the impact of label noises further.
-The integration of EchoMod and EchoSelect is encapsulated in the following Algorithm~\ref{alg:echoalign}, which details the steps for modifying instances and selecting the optimal subset.
+Since the refined training dataset can be further used to train a supervised or self-supervised model for LNL, EchoAlign can be combined with advanced LNL methods to further mitigate the impact of label noise.
+The integration of EchoMod and EchoSelect is encapsulated in Algorithm~\ref{alg:echoalign}, which details the steps for modifying instances and selecting the optimal subset.